 Add Google Analytics Events to Squarespace Using GTM

-If you’re already using GTM to track other events (or would like to start), follow the steps below to track form submissions in Squarespace using GTM.
-Although this is a little more involved than the direct section above, using GTM lets you use a graphical user interface to create and send form submission events to both Universal Analytics and Google Analytics 4.
+If you’re already using GTM to add GA4 or would like to start tracking other events, follow the steps below to track form submissions in Squarespace using GTM.
+Although this is a little more involved than the direct section above, using GTM lets you use a graphical user interface to create and send form submission events to Google Analytics 4 and other tracking tools.

 Add dataLayer Push To Squarespace Form